Crypto Lending Regulation

 Monetary authorities are a vital part of any financial system.
 Among other things, regulators ensure that institutions within the financial sector conform to existing laws.
 Additionally, regulators may develop new regulations to ensure they monitor and control new or unique financial systems.

 A lot of people get confused as to whether crypto lending is legal.
-But the truth is most countries want to regulate crypto instead of banning it.
+But the truth is that most countries want to regulate crypto instead of banning it.
 The primary goal of all financial authorities is to create a legal, safe, secure, and fair financial system for investors.

 Financial regulators worldwide have begun to pay keen attention to the crypto industry in recent years.
 Investors' adoption of crypto products appears to be one of the primary reasons for this attention.